 The raise of the black closed fist as a black civil rights symbol is a longstanding history.
 This one was originally used by disadvantaged communities globally with any type of oppression to deny discriminatory conduct, not solely for those of oppressed African-Americans.
 The clenched palm was an act of resistance and a rejection of an unjustified power.

+Black Fist, also known as Black Fist Power is a logo commonly associated with Black Nationalism, Black Pride, defiance, solidarity, and socialism.
+Its most widely known usage is that of the Black Panther Party, a black socialist group of the 1960s.
 When Huey P. Newton and Bobby Seale established Black Panther Party in 1966, the first Black power Fist arose to identify Black Power to oppose excessive use of force of police against the African American population.

 It was later utilized by the Black Power movement as a gesture to signify the civil rights fight in the 1960s.
 It's also a strong deterrent that the Black Panther Party has embraced for years after.